 Committing yourself to your training is a requirement of The Dragon Institute.
 Fo those in group classes, we recommend coming to class twice a week or more when available.
-We offer up to 8 different classes per week.
-You’ll also need to regularly practice drills and forms at home.
-(Private lesson students may differ based upon individual needs)

 We have different options for the different classes we offer.
 Adults, Kids, Teens, etc. We also offer different options for the legnth of time you are willing to commit yourself to.
 Feel free to contact us for details on our tuition options.

 The beginning is the hardest part because you’re learning to think and move in a completely new way.
 There will be an adaptation period (called the dip) where you’ll feel awkward.
 The dip can last anywhere from two weeks to a couple months.
 Hang in there, with time, dedication, and guidance it will eventually feel right.